romainl/vim-qlist/README.md

                   " Comments are skipped.
                   " Search starts after the current position.

-    :Qlist foo    " List every word containing 'foo' in the current " buffer and included files.
+    :Ilist foo    " List every word containing 'foo' in the current " buffer and included files.
                   " Comments are skipped.
                   " Search starts from the top.